SIMITGROUP/openapigenerator/README.md

    * messaging template for sms, email, push notifications
 6. openapi 3.1
 7. more securityschemes
-8. data validation
+8. more complete data validation

-1. fix no .env.docker